 Mark Scott Carroll is a veteran graphic designer and brand consultant with over 30 years of experience in sports branding and identity design.
 His work has spanned professional, collegiate, and amateur leagues, with projects commissioned by Ken Wilson Sports Enterprises and numerous franchises.
 Carroll’s portfolio includes:

-Special thanks to my editor & writer: Marissa Velazquez and Lawrence C. Carroll
+Special thanks to my writer & editors: Lawrence Charles, Marissa Velazquez and G.L.
+Hudson

 More from Mark…